Combating the effects of climate change

 Slow the Flow films

-Watch these four short films, produced by the Environment Agency, explaining how we can slow the flow and help defend our communities from flood water.
+The following four short films, produced by the Environment Agency, explain how we can slow the flow and help defend our communities from flood water.

 Farmland - a natural solution to climate change.